Updated on May 12, 2021 4:40:42 PM

 How can you improve efficiency on your production line?
-It’s a question that everyone from supervisors and factory floor managers to Managing Directors wants to answer.
-Far from there being a single solution, it will inevitably vary depending on the industry you work in as well as the size of your factory, the level of production and the products themselves.
+It’s a question that everyone from Supervisors and Factory Floor Managers to Managing Directors is asking.
+Far from there being a single solution, it will inevitably vary depending on the industry you work in, as well as the size of your factory, the level of production and the products themselves.

 However, having worked with hundreds of food packaging and processing suppliers over many years, we’ve noted some common best practices that will apply to every circumstance and in this blog, we’ve managed to break this down into 5 areas of focus to improve efficiency on your production line.

-It goes without saying that without reliable equipment, no matter how much you change the other variables on your production line, your level of efficiency will suffer.
+It goes without saying that without reliable equipment, your efficiency will suffer.
 Evaluating the performance and reliability of existing equipment should be where you start.

 The simple calculation: